jamesmadrazo/RabbitSimulator/SprintRecords.md

 * need to make it more clear what each task includes at the start of the sprint so we don't make conflicting methods

+## 4th Sprint (13:46 - 14:46)

+Goals:

+* Implement TimeSimulator.class - (Conor and Jack)

+* Implement breeding method - (Emese and Tyler)

+* Implement dead rabbit counter - (Thanu and James)

+Sprint:

+* breed() method successfully implemented and tested

+* Dead rabbit counter implemented successfully and tested

+* TimeSimulator implemented partially.
+Not tested due to a bug.
+Will need to finish in next sprint

+Review:

+* Team happy with how spring went and was able to get a lot done within the hour.